imported-canuck/MATH271/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;5.7.
 BVP 11(A): Diffusion of Heat in a Circular Plate
 &nbsp;&nbsp;&nbsp;&nbsp;5.8.
 BVP 11(B): Vibrating Circular Membrane
 &nbsp;&nbsp;&nbsp;&nbsp;5.9.
 BVP 12: Diffusion of Heat in a Sphere
 &nbsp;&nbsp;&nbsp;&nbsp;5.10.
-BVP 13: Steady-State Temperature in an Annualar Semicircle
+BVP 13: Steady-State Temperature in an Annular Semicircle
 &nbsp;&nbsp;&nbsp;&nbsp;~~5.11.
 BVP 14: Diffusion of Heat in a Thin Bar, Robin Boundary Conditions~~ (Omitted in my year)
 &nbsp;&nbsp;&nbsp;&nbsp;~~5.12.
 BVP 15: Poisson's Equation in a Cylinder~~ (Omitted in my year)

-## Notes
+### Notes
 These notes were originally written by hand (Goodnotes) and then transcribed into LaTeX.
 Parts of the transcription was done with automated software (and proofread manually) while other parts of the notes were transcribed manually in its entirety.
 Although I have attempted to correct any errors, it is possible that I have made errors, omissions, or have applied unsound logic.
 When in doubt, consult with the professor or a TA.

-It should also be noted that these notes do not necessarily account to a rigiorous or complete treatment of partial differential equations.
+It should also be noted that these notes do not necessarily account to a rigorous or complete treatment of partial differential equations.
 Although I have added extra details on subjects that interested me, the primary purpose of my notes were to serve as a repository of the material I needed to know in order to succeed in Roth's MATH 271 course.
 Nevertheless, having compared my notes with *"Applied Partial Differential Equations"* by Richard Haberman, it mostly appears to be comparable to a typical introductory PDEs course (like it's math department counterpart MATH 319 here in McGill).
 As MATH 271 is taken by engineering students, it is likely more applied and less theoretical than typical PDE courses.

 A common complaint (one that I held for the first half of the semester) of this course is that it is too systematic– presenting a bunch of formulas to solve various BVPs rather than providing students with the high-level intuition to independently solve BVPs.
 This is an inevitable consequence of the nature of partial differential equations.
 There simply are so little cases in which a well-posed BVP has a closed-form solution, with these solutions being extremely sensitive to small changes in physical condition.
 Patterns are often unintuitive or nonexistent.
 For example, although solving Laplace's equation in 2D polar coordinates yields a conbination of basic trigonometric and exponential functions, expanding it to 3D cylindrical coordinates causes both forms of Bessel's functions to appear.
 Nevertheless, there are patterns and invariants present that I'm sure will interest a reader with an affinity towards math.